-2019 2018 Discount rates Expected rate of salary increases 5.2% 5%/6%/7% 7.5% 6%/7%/8% Expected face of salary increases 8%/11% 9%/10%/11%
+2020 2019 Discount rates Expected rate of salary increases 3.9% 2%/3%/11% 5.2% 5%/6%/7% 8%/11%

 Assumptions regarding future mortality are based on published statistics and mortality tables.
 The projected retirement date of the employees is at age 60 or at age of 50 with completion of 10 years of service, whichever is shorter.
 These assumptions were developed by management with the assistance of an independent actuary.
 Discount factors are determined close to the end of each reporting period by reference to the interest rates of a zero coupon government bond with terms to maturity approximating to the terms of the retirement obligation.
 Other assumptions are based on current actuarial benchmarks and management's historical experience.